openaps/AndroidAPSdocs/docs/EN/prepairing.md

 ## what are we going to build?

+### An Android Phone Application

+At the core, AAPS is an android application running from a phone.
+You are going to build it from scratch by installing tools to download the sourcecode and build the actual application.

+### A reporting server NightScout (or Tidepool)

+In order to fully use AAPS properly you will want to setup a nightscout server.
+It is used to collect data from AAPS over time and possibly communicate to the application.
+It is required for parents who want to oversee their children AAPS sessions.
+It is also key to share data between clinicians and patients to perform analysis over time.

 ## How long will it take?

 ## Who might AAPS not be suitable for?